Top Five Global M&A Growth Strategies for Boards

 4) Increased Compliance Complexity

-Audit Committee members of US public listed companies have to understand that they will be signing on the new companies internal controls under Sarbanes Oxley Act & reporting under Dodd-Frank rules on Whistle Blower & Conflict Minerals.
+Audit Committee members of U.S. publicly listed companies have to understand that they will be signing on the new companies internal controls under Sarbanes Oxley Act & reporting under Dodd-Frank rules on Whistle Blower & Conflict Minerals.

 - Stricter Data and Privacy Standards in Europe, especially in France

-Tim Cook Apple CEO had to get involved when Chinese vendor employees started committing mass suicides.
-This affected Apple & Nike stock price when the quality of life and sweatshops using Chinese workers surfaced in the media.
+Tim Cook, the Apple CEO, had to get involved when Chinese vendor employees started committing mass suicides.
+It affected Apple & Nike stock price when the quality of life and sweatshops using Chinese workers surfaced in the media.